-Probation/suspension
+Academic probation/suspension

 - Any student whose cumulative GPA is below the minimum standard, based on the total number of credits attempted, shall be placed on academic probation for the following semester. - Any student who would be on academic probation for a second consecutive semester shall be suspended.
 An exception will be granted if the student's semester GPA during the semester on probation is above 2.00.
-In this case, the student shall be granted a second semester on probation.
-A student may be granted this exception only one time.
+In this case, the student shall be granted a second semester on probation, and would be placed on financial aid probation (see Financial Aid Warning and Probation).
+A student may be granted this exception only one time. - If the student (on probation) enrolls in summer school classes at Northwestern and earns a summer GPA below 2.0, the student will be suspended.
+If the student enrolls in summer school classes and earns a summer GPA of 2.0 or above, the new cumulative GPA will determine whether the student is back in good standing or whether the fall semester counts as a second semester of probation.

-- If the student (on probation) enrolls in summer school classes at Northwestern and earns a summer GPA below 2.0, the student will be suspended.
-If the student enrolls in summer school classes and earns a summer GPA of 2.0 or above, the new cumulative GPA will determine whether the student is back in good standing or whether the fall semester counts as a second semester of probation. - Any student who would be on probation for a third semester, whether or not any are consecutive, shall be suspended. - Academic suspension means a student is suspended for a minimum of one semester.
+- Any student who would be on probation for a third semester, whether or not any are consecutive, shall be suspended. - Academic suspension means a student is suspended for a minimum of one semester.
 Students wishing to return after one semester must submit a Reinstatement Application to the Office of the Registrar.
 (The Registrar shall provide a copy of the Reinstatement Application to the Director of Admissions, the Director of Residence Life, and the Director of Academic Support so as to provide adequate notification of the student's possible return to campus.)
 The Academic Affairs Committee will then determine if re-admittance will be allowed based on the student's appeal.